webtactics/gloucesterthunderboltsswimmingclub/news/250910-2024-25-season-commitment-awards.md

 They have both achieved some amazing results!

-Congratulations to Maddie Boorer and Ryan Stanton for receiving the Commitment Awards for the 2024/2025 season.
+Congratulations to Maddie Boorer who won the Lorraine Watt Memorial trophy and Ryan Stanton who won the Grame Breeze Memorial trophy for receiving the Commitment Awards for the 2024/2025 season.

+These awards are voted on by the GTSC committee.

+The Commitment Awards are for swimmers who consistently give the time, energy and determination needed to grow as an athlete.

+Winners are athletes who always show up, give their best and keep going, through both good and bad times.